aws-samples/eks-workshop/content/introduction/architecture/architecture_worker.md

 * kubelet: Acts as a conduit between the API server and the node

 * kube-proxy: Manages IP translation and routing

+Check out [the official Kubernetes documentation](https://kubernetes.io/docs/concepts/overview/components/#node-components) for a more in-depth explanation of data plane components.